developer-zebra/developer-zebra-site/src/stagenow/5-2/gettingstarted/index.md

 ![img](../images/Homescreen_operator.jpg)

 The Operator home screen lists the latest profiles available.
-The top of the screen shows the [IP Address](../gettingstarted?Current%20IP%20Address) currently used (if any), useful for when you need to connect to the Staging Server.
-The top of the screen also includes a [Wi-Fi Hotspot](../gettingstarted?Wi-Fi%20Hotspot) option, which allows the desktop computer to act as WiFi hotspot for staging devices.
+The top of the screen shows the [IP Address](../gettingstarted?Current%20IP%20Address) currently used (if any), useful for when you need to connect to the Staging Server.<!-- 6/21/21- StageNow no longer supports Wi-Fi Hotspot staging**.
+The top of the screen also includes a [Wi-Fi Hotspot](../gettingstarted?Wi-Fi%20Hotspot) option, which allows the desktop computer to act as WiFi hotspot for staging devices. -->

 The main sections of this window include the following fields: